alamaison/washer/README.md

     building the test suite requires version 1.40 or above as previous versions lack Boost.Test.

-    Currently, winapi depends on Boost.Filesystem v2 so you will have to define `BOOST_FILESYSTEM_VERSION=2`.
-We hope to fix this in due course.

   * [Comet] is a very clever, portable C++ library for Microsoft COM development.
 COM is used for parts of the Windows API so we use Comet to wrap those bits.
 We have been using our own